-Students must be invited to join the pre-professional trainee program and must meet the minimum standards regarding pointe work (for girls) and the physicality generally considered necessary for professional success in classical ballet.
+Students must be in high school to be invited to join the pre-professional trainee program and must meet the minimum standards regarding pointe work (for girls) and the physicality generally considered necessary for professional success in classical ballet.

 Several of our pre-professional students this fall will participate in online academic programs to allow for more concentration on their ballet training.

 When not in a concentrated academic environment, students will attend 2 daily ballet technique classes, augmented with pointe, pirouette and allegro, pas de deux, modern, character, pilates, variations and choreography classes taught by Colorado Ballet Academy faculty members as well as occasional guest artists.
 Pre-professional trainees may be invited to perform with the Colorado Ballet Company when repertory permits.
 They may also perform in outreach programs at schools, community centers, and special events, as well as their own full evening performances.
 Our year-long program culminates in the entire schools Spring Showcase performance in mid-May.
 At the end of each year, pre-professional students are given first priority for openings in the Colorado Ballet Studio Company as well as admittance to the following year's program.

 Our all inclusive training program provides a necessary base to ease the transition from student to professional dancer in a focused nurturing environment.
 Housing and billeting options are available on request.
 Click here to download a registration form.

 Studio Company members work directly with the Company throughout its season and perform with the corps de ballet as well as community sponsored performances.

 For more information or to schedule an audition, please contact Academy Director Valerie Madonia at firstname.lastname@example.org.

 11 a.m. - 12 p.m.
 Pointe

 4 - 8 p.m. (these times are approximate) Evening classes with level 7 Academy students, which include Ballet, Modern, Contemporary